 - The manufacturer of the vehicle that caused the accident

 There are some circumstances where accidents leading to passenger car accident claims are clearly the fault of one individual.
 For instance, if a driver exceeding the speed limit fails to stop when the car in front does, it could cause a collision.
 Sometimes, accidents are caused by a complicated sequence of events.
-For example, an accident could be caused if traffic travelling in the other direction crosses into your lane.
+For example, an accident could be caused if traffic travelling in the other direction crosses your lane.

 The conditions of the road also play a significant role in road traffic accidents.
 For instance, potholes or insufficient road maintenance has the potential to cause an accident; they could cause oncoming traffic to lose control of their vehicle.
 For example, a severe pothole could jar your back, causing damage to the spine or make you lose control of your car.
 Inadequate lighting could make it harder for drivers and other road users to avoid each other.